DomizianoAtticciati/DomizianoAtticciati/README.md

 ## Projects

-SoftwareUpdater => A desktop application that silently updates business applications, relying on sharepoint and ASP NET Core API.
+SoftwareUpdater => A desktop application that silently updates business applications, relying on sharepoint and ASP NET Core.

 GoldHeadsetsParty => An app that synchronizes locally a multitude of VR devices of differents brands in a room to allow the simultaneous view of a video in virtual reality using ambisonic audio technology and remote control of each player.